loader2

 FAQs of Total Expense Ratio(TER)

-How do you calculate total expense ratio?
+How to calculate total expense ratio?

 Total expense ratio is calculated by dividing the total costs of the mutual fund by the total assets of the mutual fund.